TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-othererrorsandexceptions.md

 ### Error 701: There is insufficient system memory to run this query

 SQL Server has failed to allocate sufficient memory to run the query.
 This can be caused by a variety of reasons including operating system settings, physical memory availability, or memory limits on the current workload.
-In most cases, the transaction that failed is not the cause of this error.
-See [this reference](https://docs.microsoft.com/sql/relational-databases/errors-events/mssqlserver-701-database-engine-error?view=sql-server-2017?WT.mc_id=pid:13491:sid:32630429/) for assistance in troubleshooting this error.
+In most cases, the transaction that failed is not the cause of this error.See [this reference](https://docs.microsoft.com/sql/relational-databases/errors-events/mssqlserver-701-database-engine-error?view=sql-server-2017?WT.mc_id=pid:13491:sid:32630429/) for assistance in troubleshooting this error.

 ### Error 10930: The service is currently too busy